 My research has generally focused on the history of women in education, the history of colleges and universities, and philanthropy (the giving of time and money) in education.
 I’ve published articles and essays in a number of national and international journals—The History of Education Quarterly, The History Teacher, The Journal of African American History, Vitae Scholasticae, and Higher Education: Handbook of Theory and Research, among others.
 My research has been supported by the National Academy of Education/ Spencer Foundation, the Lilly Endowment, the Institute of Advanced Study and Center on Philanthropy at Indiana University, and various archives and repositories.

 Before attending graduate school, I was a high school teacher.
 During my doctoral studies at Teachers College, Columbia University, I worked as the coordinator for three philanthropically-funded programs to recruit new teachers.
 Working with the alums and supporters of these programs took me into New York City schools where educators and community members were engaged in reform.
-The list of courses I teach reflect both my research interest in higher education and my longstanding interest, as a citizen and scholar, in historical and contemporary issues in public education: C654 Higher Education in the United States, H504 History of American Education, foundations courses for teachers (e.g., H520 Education and Social Issues, H340 ) and topical seminars (H637 or C750) on women and gender in education, educational philanthropy, special mission and minority serving institutions and reform, and social movements in higher education.
+The list of courses I teach reflects both my research interest in higher education and my longstanding interest, as a citizen and scholar, in historical and contemporary issues in public education: C654 Higher Education in the United States, H504 History of American Education, foundations courses for teachers (e.g., H520 Education and Social Issues, H340 ) and topical seminars (H637 or C750) on women and gender in education, educational philanthropy, special mission and minority serving institutions and reform, and social movements in higher education.

 I welcome the opportunity to speak with prospective students and to current students who are interested in incorporating historical perspectives into their scholarly projects.
 Please feel free to send me an email describing your interests.